Tibet and Nepal

 Difference in Geography

 As mentioned above, the geographical difference between Tibet and Nepal is remarkable.
 Tibet is mostly situated in the Tibetan Plateau, and its climate is somewhat dry and harsh.
-Tibetan Plateau features varied landscapes that are generally shaped by its high attitude.
+The Tibetan Plateau features varied landscapes that are generally shaped by its high attitude.
 In Tibet, you'll see high-altitude lakes, vast prairies, open plains, and snow-capped mountains.

 Geographically, Tibet can be divided into two regions called "the lake region” and the “river region.”
 The lake region, in northwest and west Tibet, has more nomadic inhabitants while the river region in east, west, and south Tibet is more agricultural.